Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Design choices.md

 For each Experiment the following information is supplied in the 'Experiment Info.csv' file:

 - Recording Name, a simple string without spaces.
-- Condition Number, a sequance
+- Condition Number, a sequence
 - Replicate Number
 - Probed Name
 - Probe Type